okkdev/fgcbasel/content/monthly-mash/monthly-mash-2-actress-again.md

 ## Join

-To join please preregister on Challonge here: https://challonge.com/mm2actressagain
+To join please preregister on Challonge here: https://challonge.com/mm2actressagain\
+You can also message me on Discord (okk#2094) to join, if you don't have/want a Challonge account.

 Check-in and entry fee is done/collected before the tournament on location **between 19:00 and 19:30**.